juaneme8/datalogger-chart/README.md

 </details>

 # Introduction
-`datalogger-fiat` is a Next.js and TypeScript application that takes a file and using Papa Parse as CSV parser delivers a graphic of all the incoming events using amCharts.
+`datalogger-charts` is a Next.js and TypeScript application that takes a file and using Papa Parse as CSV parser delivers a graphic of all the incoming events using amCharts.

 <p align="right"><a href="#top">Back to top 🔼</a></p>